Headscratchers: Doctor Who Series 1

 - If they evacuate without their clothes on, they're basically defenseless and revealing themselves to the humans as aliens.
 The humans who are already on edge, surrounding them and a lot of whom are armed.
 There's a good chance that if they escape without their disguises they'll get shot and killed in the panic, which isn't that much of an improvement.
 Basically, they're in between a rock and a hard place, panicking and not thinking straight.

-- Was there a reason for the bulkhead doors opening after Rose was discovered to be alive, despite the lack of power?
+- Was there a reason for the bulkhead doors being able to open after Rose was discovered to be alive, despite the lack of power?
 Other than Rule of Drama, of course.

 - I guess after a while they managed to scavenge some more emergency power?